PAiMo-io/PAiMo/README.md

    RESEND_API_KEY=your_resend_key
    ```
 3. Fire up the dev server with `npm run dev` and open `http://localhost:3000`.
 4. Head to `/signup` to create an account, then `/login` to start planning.
+Use the Google option on the login page for a quick sign in—you can change your password later in the profile page.

 That's it.
 Short, sweet, and probably unstable—handle with care!